FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 }
 ```

 Then we make another request to access more user information this time a **GET** request to the `/api/user/registration` API.
 This API requires the User Id which is the `sub` value of our response from `oauth2/introspect` endpoint.
+This contains a `data` property that has the information we need.

 When this request is successful, we send all the data to our client via `res.send()`.
-Note that this is not standardized, but the response from the `/oauth2/introspect` endpoint is.
+Note that this is not standard, but the response from the `/oauth2/introspect` endpoint is.

 Here is what the response from `/api/user/registration` looks like: